Quadra-Ryo/Easy-versioning-sphinx/README.md

 Make sure you have the following installed on your system:

 - Python version >= [3.8](https://www.python.org/downloads/)
-- Install the required Python libraries using `pip install -r requirements.txt`
+- Install the framework using `pip install easy-versioning`

 ---